-Three key ways to optimize diet for the Tired type is to maintain balanced blood sugar levels, consume foods for hormonal balance and support thermal digestion using Chinese balancing therapeutic principles.
-In Making Babies, Jill recommends a breakdown of 50% complex carbohydrates, 30% vegetables and fruits and 20% high quality protein for the Tired woman.
+Three key ways to optimizing the diet for the Tired Type are to maintain balanced blood sugar levels, consume foods for hormonal balance, and support thermal digestion using Chinese balancing therapeutic principles.
+In Making Babies, Jill recommends a breakdown of 50% complex carbohydrates, 30% vegetables and fruits, and 20% high-quality protein for the Tired Type.

-For the Tired woman, eating foods that support the pituitary gland, thyroid and adrenals such as seaweed (iodine), dark leafy greens (vitamins and minerals) and whole grains such as brown rice and quinoa (fiber) will encourage hormonal balance in turn supporting fertility.
+For the Tired Type, eating foods that support the pituitary gland, thyroid, and adrenals such as seaweed (iodine), dark leafy greens (vitamins and minerals) and whole grains such as brown rice and quinoa (fiber) will encourage hormonal balance, in turn, supporting fertility.

 Quinoa, kale and almond nori rolls

 Nori rolls have always been my favorite ‘on-the-go’ food.
 They can easily be made in advance, they are portable, and customized to the whim of your palate on a daily and seasonal basis.
 I have made nori rolls with many different whole grains but my current favorite is light, protein-rich quinoa paired with ginger kissed sautéed dark leafy greens and a toasted crunchy nut.

 - 1 tablespoon of honey

 - 2 scallions, sliced thinly

 - ½ cup of whole almonds, toasted and coarsely chopped

 - Black or white sesame seeds